How to Add Email Newsletter Signup Forms to WordPress

 To install it on WordPress, please follow the same process we discussed earlier; you can just go to the plugins repository and click the Upload button.

 Find the downloaded zip file on your computer and upload it.
-Once uploaded, which is installed, click on Activate.
+Once uploaded and installed, click on Activate.

 Uploading MailOptin Plugin